With summer ending in Chadron, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters should be replaced every few months, depending on the type you use.
+Furnace filters need to be changed every few months, depending on the kind you use.

-Not sure when you last checked yours?
-Pull it out and tilt it toward the light.
-If light isn’t visible, replace it.
+Unsure when you last checked yours?
+Take it out and hold it up to the light.
+If there’s no light visible, replace it.

 3. Clean the Inside